-A coming-of-age story about a young man named Macon Milkman Dead, Song of Solomon was Morrison's longest and most fully developed novel when it was published.
+A coming-of-age story about a young man named Macon “Milkman” Dead III, Song of Solomon was Morrison's longest and most fully developed novel when it was published.
 It covers multiple generations of the Dead family, whose name is an accident that came about when a drunk white man filling out freedom papers for those formerly enslaved wrote in the wrong blanks.
 The first Macon Dead, Milkman's grandfather, simply accepts this name and then passes it on to his son and grandson.

 The novel centers on Milkman’s aimless and materialistic life in an unnamed Michigan city on Lake Superior, during which he gradually acquires stronger values.
 While initial guidance comes from his capitalistic and heartless father, Milkman eventually embraces the more loving and spiritual teaching of his Aunt Pilate, his father's estranged sister.
 Yet before he gets to that point, Milkman must learn about his family history—including that of his mother, Ruth Foster—much of which takes him on a quest southward, first to Pennsylvania, and then farther south to Virginia.
 This journey, like the travels in all of Morrison's books, is both literal and figurative, as Milkman needs to scrutinize his own heart before he can begin to understand his family's secrets.
 The symbolism of these travels is echoed in Pilate's prized childhood possession: a geography book.

 The first Macon Dead has a prosperous farm in Pennsylvania, Lincoln’s Heaven, where he raises young Macon (Milkman's father) and Pilate after their mother dies in childbirth with Pilate, who is born, inexplicably, without a navel.
 Envious whites coveting his land kill him.
-Twelve-year-old Pilate and sixteen-year-old Macon flee, although they have sightings of his ghost thereafter.
-Pilate and Macon then have a falling out over some gold that they find, and they separate.
-Years later in Michigan they are reunited—albeit not amicably—just before Ruth conceives Milkman, which occurs with the help of herbal intervention by Pilate.
+Twelve-year-old Pilate and sixteen-year-old Macon flee, although they have sightings of their father’s ghost thereafter.
+Pilate and Macon then have an irrevocable falling-out over some gold that they find, and they separate.
+Much later in Michigan, they are reunited—albeit not amicably—just before Ruth conceives Milkman, which occurs with the help of herbal intervention by Pilate.

-Years later Macon convinces his now-adult son Milkman to try to steal the gold that he believes Pilate kept after their disagreement in Pennsylvania years earlier.
-When it turns out not to be gold at all, Milkman heads to Pennsylvania and eventually Virginia in search of it.
-Having along the way alienated his former—and now a little crazy—friend Guitar, Milkman's life is in danger.
+Many years thereafter, Macon convinces his now-adult son, Milkman, to try to steal the gold that he believes Pilate kept in a bag after their disagreement in Pennsylvania all of those years earlier.
+Although the bag’s contents turn out not to be gold at all, Milkman heads to Pennsylvania and eventually Virginia in search of it.
+Having along the way alienated his former—and now mentally disturbed—friend Guitar, Milkman's life is in danger.
 However, an even more important development is that as Milkman heads further south and loses more and more of his material belongings, he gains respect for his family, for himself, and for other people.
 As he embraces less materialistic and more spiritual values, Milkman redeems himself.
 Most momentous to him is learning that ancestors of his were from the flying African tradition, in that they literally flew out of the fields of Virginia all the way back to Africa.
 Later, when Milkman returns to Virginia with Pilate, Guitar follows and a violent showdown results in her death.
-At the very end of the novel, Guitar and Milkman leap into thin air, perhaps dying or, as Morrison intimates, even flying.
+At the very end of the novel, in agonistic battle, Milkman leaps into the air towards Guitar, perhaps dying or, as Morrison intimates, perhaps, like his mythical African ancestors, flying.